datreeio/node-datreeio/README.md

 $ npm install -g datreeio
 ```

-**If you want to get the insights in context of your stack, you will need to authenticate datree's app by sign-up with your GitHub account at [datree.io](https://www.datree.io)**
+**If you want to get the insights in context of your stack, you will need to authenticate datree's app by sign-up with your GitHub account at [datree.io](https://app.datree.io)**

 ## Features

-### Smart Version Insight
+### Version Insight
-For every package.json you will install (npm install / i), you will get insight about your dependencies versions:
+For every project you will install (npm install / i), you will get insight about your dependencies versions:
 * **package.json** - package version in your package.json
-* **Smart Version** - recommended version of package for you to use, even if it's not the latest - based on public usage ("crowd wisdom")
 * **Latest Version** - package latest version available

 ### Alternative Packages Insight
 We are constantly mapping the NPM ecosystem and cataloging alternative packages.
-This way, when installing a package (npm install %packageName%),
+This way, when installing a package (npm install $packageName$),
 you will get insights about optional alternatives (if there are any), their score and if the package already used in your stack.
-* **Smart Version** - recommended version of package for you to use, even if it's not the latest - based on public usage ("crowd wisdom")
 * **My Usage** - compared to the other alternatives, the percentage of projects in your stack that use this package
 * **Score** - package's final score, based on quality, maintenance, popularity and internal usage